Can Diet be Used to Treat Autoimmune Conditions Like Psoriasis?

-Additionally, in Dr. Fuhrman's article Drugs for Autoimmune Disease, he states, "The U.S. Food and Drug Administration has warned health-care professionals of an increased risk of lymphoma, leukopenia, liver disease, heart failure and opportunistic infections with fatal outcome associated with the use of Remicade.
+Additionally, in Dr. Fuhrman's article Drugs for Autoimmune Disease which was previously freely available, he stated, "The U.S. Food and Drug Administration has warned health-care professionals of an increased risk of lymphoma, leukopenia, liver disease, heart failure and opportunistic infections with fatal outcome associated with the use of Remicade.
 Imuran is known to have mutagenic and carcinogenic potential and cause pancreatitis.
 A study published in the Journal of Rheumatology followed 1,773 patients started on treatments by rheumatologists for ten years and found a 400% increased rate of cancer in the treatment group in the ten-year period compared to controls."

 Drug therapy, Dr. Fuhrman emphasizes, has "not currently shown any long-term measure of success" in treating these conditions.
 Benefits from these drugs are temporary and are primarily limited to relieving symptoms of the disease.
 Patients should be counseled beforehand regarding the potentially dangerous side effects from these drugs.
 Dr. Fuhrman warns, "A recent study in the British Journal of Rheumatology showed the major drugs to treat rheumatoid arthritis, such as Azathioprine, Cyclophosphamide, Chlorambucil, and Methotrexate, increase the likelihood that the person will die of cancer."